electron/electron/docs/api/base-window.md

     Default is to center the window.
   * `y` Integer (optional) - (**required** if x is used) Window's top offset from screen.
     Default is to center the window.
-  * `useContentSize` boolean (optional) - The `width` and `height` would be used as web page's size, which means the actual window's size will include window frame's size and be slightly larger.
+  * `useContentSize` boolean (optional) - The `width` and `height` would be used as the content size, which means the actual window's size will include window frame's size and be slightly larger.
 Default is `false`.
   * `center` boolean (optional) - Show window in the center of the screen.
 Default is `false`.
   * `minWidth` Integer (optional) - Window's minimum width.
 Default is `0`.
   * `minHeight` Integer (optional) - Window's minimum height.
 Default is `0`.